elicampos/EchoHand/README.md

 - Uses `volatile` data types to ensure real-time accessibility across all system components
 - Provides thread-safe getters and setters for all sensor and actuator values
 - Implements a snapshot mechanism with revision counters for consistent multi-field reads
-- Stores current values for finger angles, servo positions, vibration motor RPMs, and joystick inputs
+- Stores current values for finger angles, servo positions, vibration motor RPMs, and button inputs

 ### Internal Systems

 The internal processing layer handles data transformation and control logic.
 This component performs:

-- **Sensor Mapping**: Converts raw ADC values (0-4000) to finger angles (0-90 degrees)
+- **Sensor Mapping**: Averages raw ADC values (0-4095) to get more accurate values
-- **Command Translation**: Translates BLE commands into PWM signals for servo motor control
+- **Command Translation**: Translates serial commands PWM signals for servo motor control
 - **State Updates**: Continuously updates the PersistentState with processed sensor data
 - **Haptic Control**: Manages the relationship between virtual interactions and physical feedback through servo and vibration systems

 ### Information Handling

 Data integrity is maintained through:

-- Payload size verification for all BLE transmissions
 - Validation of sensor data ranges before processing
 - Error checking on state updates to prevent corruption

 ### Communication

+Current communication is done through USB Serial.
+- **Output Characteristic**: Transmits finger angle data and sensor readings
+- **Input Characteristic**: Receives haptic feedback commands for servos and vibration motors

-Bluetooth Low Energy (BLE) communication is implemented using the NimBLE library.
+In the future, Bluetooth Low Energy (BLE) communication will be implemented using the NimBLE library.

 - **BLE Server**: ESP32 operates as a GATT server
 - **Output Characteristic**: Transmits finger angle data and sensor readings